AcuGIS/lizmap-menus/README.md

 ## Installation:

+Installation of all three menu types is identical.

-1. Add the contents of drop-down.tpl to your view.tpl file.
+1. Add the contents of <menu-type>.tpl to your view.tpl file.

-Insert the contents of drop-down.tpl just below<br/>
+Insert the contents of <menu-type>.tpl just below<br/>

 <code>{meta_html csstheme 'css/media.css'}</code><br/>

-2. Add the contents of dropdown.css to the bottom of your view.css file (or add via Lizmap admin Theme UI)
+2. Add the contents of <menu-type>.css to the bottom of your view.css file (or add via Lizmap admin Theme UI)

-3. Add the contents of drop-down.js to your view.js file.
+3. Add the contents of <menu-type>.js to your view.js file.

 ### Drop-Down Menu: